 - Feed your baby before he becomes too hungry.

-- Make sure that baby is latching correctly.
+- Make sure that your baby is latching correctly.

 - Entice your baby to the breast by putting some breast milk onto your nipple.

 - Massage your baby to relax before breastfeeding.

 - Breastfeed your baby while utilizing the benefits of skin-to-skin contact.